pmbrent/Ready/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Note Model and JSON API (1.5 days)
+### Phase 1: User Authentication, JSON API (1 day)

-In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
-There will be a basic landing page after signup that will contain the container for the application's root React component.
-Before building out the front end, I will begin by setting up a full JSON API for Notes.
+Phase 1 will use BCrypt to allow user signup and secure login.
+On login, users will be taken to the main page, with containers for the user's feed/React components.
+For now, pages will render JSON.
+The user model will contain a username, email, and a Librarian boolean indicating administrator access.
+They will also have an optional favorite_genres attribute, to be used later.

 [Details][phase-one]

-### Phase 2: Flux Architecture and Note CRUD (2.5 days)
+### Phase 2: Books, Shelves, Flux and Views (2.5 days)

-Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
-After the basic Flux architecture has been set up, a Note store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
-Once this is done, I will create React views for the Notes `Index`, `IndexItem` and `Form`.
-At the end of Phase 2, Notes can be created, read, edited and destroyed in the browser.
-Notes should save to the database when the form loses focus or is left idle after editing.
-Lastly, while constructing the views I will start using basic bootstrap for styling.
+In Phase 2, I'll create the Book model (with title, author, ISBN, and space for genre_tags) and seed with some example books.
+Next, there will be a shelf model (belonging to a user and having many books through Shelvings).
+The next step will be to set up Flux routing for individual book view pages, genres, and an individual's shelves.
+There will be a Book Store, although only Librarians will be able to perform CRUD.

 [Details][phase-two]

-### Phase 3: Notebooks and Tags (2 days)
+### Phase 3: Book Searching (1 day)

-Phase 3 adds organization to the Notes.
-Notes belong to a Notebook, which has its own `Index` view.
-Create JSON API for Notebooks.
-Notes can also now be tagged with multiple tags.
-Users can bring up notes in a separate `SearchIndex` view by searching for their tags.
-Once the tag search is implemented, I will extend this to a fuzzy search through every Note's content.
+Phase 3 will be to give the Book model (with title, author, ISBN) live searching by any of those three.
+Search result components should allow immediate rating or adding to shelves, or a redirect to the book's show page, which also allows those actions.

 [Details][phase-three]

-### Phase 4: Allow Complex Styling in Notes (1 day)
+### Phase 4: Friending and Activity Feed (1.5 days)

-Using quill.js, allow for complex styling of notes.
+Users will be able to add friends through a Friendship join table and see those friends' recently shelved books in their homepages.

 [Details][phase-four]

-### Phase 5: Reminders and Garbage Collection (1 day)
+### Phase 5: Book Genre Tagging and Searching (1 day)

-Phase 5 introduces two new features.
-First, users can set reminders on notes which will at the time they are set for prompt the user to review and edit the given note.
-In addition, I will implement a feature that asks users to review notes once they reach a certain age and ask whether they should be kept, archived, or deleted.
+In Phase 5, books will be taggable by genre [for Librarians only] via Tags and Taggings join tables.
+I'll add a view for each genre to show popular books for that genre.
+Users will also be able to select favorite genres.

 [Details][phase-five]

+### Phase 6: Rating, Reviews, & Recommendations (1.5 days)

+Users will be able to rate a book on a 5-point scale; their ratings will be used to generate a list of recommended books by genre (using only the user's favorites if any).
+Top recommended books will also be shown in the user's activity feed, along with books rated by friends and any "sponsored" books.

+[Details][phase-six]

+### Phase 7: Comments (1 day)

+Users will be able to comment on reviews made by other users.

+[Details][phase-seven]

-### Phase 6: Styling Cleanup and Seeding (1 day)
+### Phase 8: CSS!
+(1 day)

-Bootstrap will have been used to keep things organized up until now, but in Phase 6 I will add styling flourishes and make modals out of some elements (like the NotebookForm).
+In Phase 8, the user experience will be enhanced dramatically by the implementation of more polished layouts.

+[Details][phase-eight]

 ### Bonus Features (TBD)
+- [ ] Receive notifications of new Friends and comments
+- [ ] Set reading goals and track progress
+- [ ] Users can edit profiles and add photos
-- [ ] Prettify transitions
+- [ ] Author pages
-- [ ] Use javascript library for cleaner tag selection
+- [ ] Favorite quotes lists
-- [ ] Changelogs for Notes
+- [ ] Email confirmation on signup
-- [ ] Pagination / infinite scroll for Notes Index
+- [ ] Optimizations: Genres can be encoded as numbers for faster lookup
 - [ ] Multiple sessions
+- [ ] Users can import books from Amazon

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md
 [phase-three]: ./docs/phases/phase3.md
 [phase-four]: ./docs/phases/phase4.md
 [phase-five]: ./docs/phases/phase5.md
+[phase-six]: ./docs/phases/phase6.md
+[phase-seven]: ./docs/phases/phase7.md
+[phase-eight]: ./docs/phases/phase8.md